Ontological security: Home ownership

-The issue of ontological security, then, is to do with security of tenure, with regard to stability in a child's home life and the life of his or her parents, rather than home ownership per se.
+The issue of ontological security, then, has to do with security of tenure in regard to stability of home life for the child and his or her parents, rather than home ownership per se.

 One has to be cautious in this regard to avoid co-opting the concept of ontological security for any specific economic agenda, and always be focused on the lived experience and how it plays out under the influence of Government policies and events in the material concrete reality.

 Furthermore, reducing the matter of a child's ontological security to the material aspect of housing ignores issues such as 'traditional' parenting practices, religiosity, unresolved parental trauma disrupting empathy-based relationships and other chronic stressors that are almost ubiquitous.

-Ontological security in adult learners
+Adult learners

 "Adult educators also must secure the learners' ontological security against existential anxieties by associating learners' network and groups based on trust".

-Ontological security in international relations
+International relations

 The concept of ontological security has been applied in international relations.
 It has been argued that states seek to ensure their ontological security (the security of self and self-conception), in addition to their pursuit of physical security (such as protecting the territorial integrity of the state).
 To ensure their ontological security, states may even jeopardize their physical security.
 Ontological security in world politics can be defined as the possession, on the level of the unconscious and practical consciousness, of answers to fundamental questions that all polities in some way need to address such as existence, finitude, relations with others and their autobiography.
 Collective actors such as states become ontologically insecure when critical situations rupture their routines thus bringing fundamental questions to public discourse.